gmicsa/scores-microservice/README.md

 Football scores microservice developed with Spring Boot 2 and Angular 5.

 TODOs:
-- refactor to use Spring WebFlux and Reactive Mongo Repository
 - upgrade to JUnit 5
+- use async reactor stepverifier, mongo operations and async web client in integration test